What Happens to Your Home Loan When You Sell Your Property in Singapore (2026)

 Here’s a step-by-step guide on how to redeem your mortgage.

-CPF Involvement – If you’ve used your CPF, you’ll need to refund the principal amount plus 2.5% interest per annum into your CPF-OA.
+CPF Involvement: If you’ve used your CPF, you must refund the principal you withdrew plus the accrued interest of 2.5% per annum back into your CPF Ordinary Account (OA).
 Apply through the CPF Board, and it should be processed within five working days.
 For HDB flats, HDB will have to approve the redemption, and for private properties, the bank will approve it.

-Penalties and Costs – Some loans have a lock-in period of one to three years, and early redemption will incur a penalty of 1.5 to 3% of the loan amount.
+Penalties and Costs: Some loans have a lock-in period of one to three years, and early redemption will incur a penalty of 1.5 to 3% of the loan amount.
 For example, that’ll be S$15,000 on a million-dollar loan.
 Clawback of subsidies like legal fee rebates will apply.
-There is no capital gains tax to deal with, but if you have the property for under four years, you’ll have to pay the Seller’s Stamp Duty (SSD), which is up to 16% depending on how long you’ve had the property.
+There is no capital gains tax to deal with, but Seller's Stamp Duty (SSD) applies if you sell within the holding period, which is set by when you bought.

 Here’s another example.